Elsagate: Early history (2014–2017)

-Elsagate channels are known to have existed ever since 2014.
+Elsagate channels are known to have existed since 2014.
 In June 2016, The Guardian published an article about the channel Webs and Tiaras, which had been created in March of the same year.
-The channel showed people dressed as characters like Spider-Man, Elsa, and the Joker engaging in bizarre or nonsensical actions.
-The videos themselves had background music but no dialogue.
-The lack of dialogue meant that there was no language barrier on the videos, which would normally hinder worldwide distribution.
+The channel showed people dressed as characters such as Spider-Man, Elsa, and the Joker engaging in bizarre or nonsensical scenarios.
+The videos had background music but no dialogue, meaning there was no language barrier, which would normally hinder worldwide distribution.
 The article also reported that several nearly identical channels, named Toy Monster, The Superheroes Life, and The Kids Club, had appeared on YouTube.

 In January 2017, one channel under the control of a YouTube partner in Vietnam, Spiderman Frozen Marvel Superhero Real Life, blocked their Vietnamese subscribers after complaints from parents regarding the content of their videos.
 The channel's owner was later fined by Vietnamese authorities.

-The increase in the number of views had led some to voice concerns that such channels are gaming the system by using bots or click farms to inflate viewing figures to higher proportions; however, there is no evidence for this.
-In early February 2017, Tubefilter interviewed one of Webs and Tiaras creators, Eric, who insisted that the team has "never used any bots or any other method to increase our views."
+The increase in the number of views led some to voice concerns that such channels were gaming the system by using bots or click farms to inflate viewing figures to higher proportions; however, there is no evidence of this.
+In early February 2017, Tubefilter interviewed one of Webs and Tiaras creators, Eric, who insisted that the team had "never used any bots or any other method to increase our views."
 Given the channel's substantial numbers, he said, "If we were not respecting the rules, YouTube would certainly have taken notice."
-He also said that his team is based in Canada, and there is no larger company behind his channels, and that it represents a grassroots project among friends.
+He also said that his team was based in Canada, there was no larger company behind his channels, and that it represented a grassroots project among friends.

-In February 2017, The Verge commented that "adults dressing up in costume and acting out weird, wordless skits has become a booming industry on the world's biggest video platform," and that while many videos were "puerile but benign," others featured more questionable content, such as scatological humor and violent or sexual situations.
-The article noted that most videos were made with a very limited budget and "a few Halloween costumes," which made them easy to produce and contributed to their multiplication.
-It also attributed their success to the frequent use of "Freudian concerns," which young children may find fascinating, amusing, or frightening, such as "peeing, pooping, kissing, pregnancy, and the terrifying notion of going to the doctor and getting a shot."
+In February 2017, The Verge commented that "adults dressing up in costume and acting out weird, wordless skits has become a booming industry on the world's biggest video platform", and that while many videos were "puerile but benign", others featured more questionable content, such as scatological humor and violent or sexual situations.
+The article noted that most videos were made with a very limited budget and "a few Halloween costumes", which made them easy to produce and contributed to their multiplication.
+It also attributed their success to the frequent use of "Freudian concerns", which young children may find fascinating, amusing, or frightening, such as "peeing, pooping, kissing, pregnancy, and the terrifying notion of going to the doctor and getting a shot".